weissmueller/lawra/readme.md

-# Lawra - AI Feedback Tool for Legal Students
+# LaWrA - AI Writing Assistant for Law Students

 Lawra is a web application designed to provide AI-generated feedback to legal students on predefined cases.
 The application leverages OpenAI's API to analyze student submissions and generate detailed feedback on their legal writing and case analysis.